Conversational commerce: A guide

 To understand what conversational commerce is, we first need to look at the big picture.

 E-commerce, as a whole, refers to the buying and selling of goods over the internet.
 But there are a couple of ways of carrying out these purchases.

-Usually, it’s done through a graphical user interface, where the customers browse through a website, click to buy, and that’s it- “Expect a package between 4-6 business days.”
+Usually, it’s done through a web or mobile app, where the customers browse through a website, click to buy, and that’s it - “Expect a package between 4-6 business days.”

 How it impacts shoppers

 The speed of traditional e-commerce methods can’t be beat.
 It’s convenient, one click-of-a-button and your package is on its way.
-It works as an alternative to going to the store because when you’re familiar with the product, e-commerce platforms provide a way to automate the buying process.
+It works as an alternative to going to the store because when you’re familiar with the product and e-commerce platforms provide a way to streamline the buying process.